Skip to content

 • Discovery: port written to .venvs/dev_workspace/cache/finecode/wm_port

-• Auto-stops when the last client disconnects (after a 5s grace period) or if no client connects 30 seconds after start of WM Server
+• Auto-stops when the last client disconnects (after a 30s grace period by default, configurable via --disconnect-timeout) or if no client connects within 30 seconds after WM Server startup

 JSON-RPC 2.0